 Click here for $1.00 off your visit!
 Limit one

 eSavings coupon per visit, please.

 Discounts are available to AAA Members.
-Admission is free for members of the Mortar and Pestle Society, AAM members and Alexandria City Employees.
+Admission is free for members of the Mortar and Pestle Society, AAM members, HHMC member organizations, and Alexandria City Employees.

 Group tours are offered by reservation at the discounted rate of $4 per person.
 In order to receive the group rate, tours must include 10 or more people, be scheduled at least two weeks in advance of the tour date, and pay in full before day of arrival.
 For group packages,